wukrit/slack-app-template/README.md

 Ok!
 Let's test the slack bot.
 In slack, go to the workspace you were invited to for this challenge.

-The bot is configured with a shortcut, `/donut`.
-Try typing that into a channel that you & the bot are both in.
+The bot is configured with a shortcut.
+Try typing `/dough` into the mesage field, or click on the lightning bolt icon to the left of the message field and find the "Dough" app in the menu that pops up.
 It should send you a message, which is the result of the boilerplate code already present in this repo, at the `/interactions` endpoint.
 You should also see log output of the json received from slack on your local machine.

 You should be all set to start to work through the project brief!
 In slack, you have been added to a group DM with some devs who are around to help.
 Feel free to pop in and ask questions if you are having a hard time getting anything setup, or would like clarifications on the brief.